AI Forum Europe 2026

 Programme - Monday 22 June 2026

-In Day 1 of our AI Forum Europe, INSEAD and Wharton Faculty lead conversations with investors, technologists, and policy makers to explore societal topics related to AI, such as changes in the labor market, organisations, and business practices, AI’s relationship with creativity, the role of the capital markets and governance.
+In Day 1 of our AI Forum Europe, INSEAD and Wharton Faculty lead conversations with investors, technologists, and policy makers to explore societal topics related to AI, such as changes in the labor market, organisations, and business practices, AI’s relationship with creativity, capital markets, and governance.
 Collectively the conversations explore the impact of AI as a force of creative destruction.
-Featuring keynote by Philippe Aghion, The Kurt Björklund Chaired Professor in Innovation and Growth at INSEAD, a professor at Collège de France, winner of the 2025 Nobel Memorial Prize in Economic Sciences.
+Featuring keynote by Philippe Aghion, The Kurt Björklund Chaired Professor in Innovation and Growth at INSEAD, a professor at Collège de France, winner of the 2025 Nobel Memorial Prize in Economic Sciences, and by Yann LeCun, Executive Chairman, AMI Labs, and the 2018 winner of the Turing Award.

 | 8:30 - 9:00 | Registration & Welcome Coffee | |